- Dr. Brian Abelson DC

-Exercise - With a focus on three essential area: mobility, strength, and balance.
+Exercise: Focusing on three essential areas - mobility, strength, and balance.

-For patients who are suffering from back pain and Sciatica caused by a disc herniation, research has shown that spinal manipulation can be an effective element that should be incorporated within an overall treatment strategy for relieving pain, increasing range of motion, and improving function.
-(1,2,3,4)
+For patients suffering from back pain and sciatica caused by disc herniation, research has shown that spinal manipulation can be an effective element that should be incorporated within an overall treatment strategy for relieving pain, increasing the range of motion, and improving function (1,2,3,4).

-Research has shown that, after joint manipulation, there is an increase in what is known as the Pain-Pressure Threshold.
-(5) The Pressure Pain Threshold (PPT) is defined as the minimum force applied which induces pain.
-This measure has proven useful in evaluating tenderness symptoms (but not diagnosis).
+Research has demonstrated that joint manipulation leads to an increase in the Pain-Pressure Threshold (PPT).
+(5) The PPT is defined as the minimum force applied that induces pain.
+This measure has proven useful in evaluating tenderness symptoms but not for diagnostic purposes.

-This increase in tolerance could be caused by changes in b-endorphin and serotonin levels, an alteration in alpha motor neuron activity, or to changes in the response of the autonomic nervous system (ANS).
-The reality is that there is NO currently definitive consensus about why joint manipulation increases the PPT.
-However, we do know that the pain experienced by the patient is greatly reduced after joint manipulation.
+The increase in tolerance could be attributed to changes in b-endorphin and serotonin levels, alterations in alpha motor neuron activity, or changes in the response of the autonomic nervous system (ANS).
+Currently, there is no definitive consensus on why joint manipulation increases the PPT.
+However, it is evident that patients experience significant pain reduction after joint manipulation.
 (6)

-In addition to being effective at increasing the Pain-Pressure Threshold, joint manipulation/mobilization has beneficial effects on both mechanical and neurophysiological components of the spine in cases of disc herniation.
+In addition to effectively increasing the Pain-Pressure Threshold, joint manipulation/mobilization has been found to have beneficial effects on both mechanical and neurophysiological components of the spine in cases of disc herniation.
 (3)

-Our capacity to produce an unlimited variety of movements requires good joint integrity.
-As practitioners, it is important for us to understand the complex interrelationships between the structure and function of multiple joints.
-No joint ever works in isolation.
-An injury in one joint often creates bio-mechanical compensations in both adjacent and distant joints.
+The human body's ability to execute unlimited movements depends on good joint integrity.
+As practitioners, it is essential for us to comprehend the complex interrelationships between the structure and function of multiple joints.
+No joint operates in isolation.
+An injury in one joint often leads to biomechanical compensations in both adjacent and distant joints.